-- D. The applicant and Management will inspect the unit and sign the Move-In Inspection form either prior to Move-In or on Move-In day. - E. The applicant will pay the Security Deposit. - F. The applicant will pay the rent for the first month, as set forth in the Lease. - G. The applicant will be given a copy of the Move-In Certification, Lease, Move-In Inspection form, Community Policies/House Rules, all other HUD-required forms and notices, and a receipt for the Security Deposit and first month's rent.
+- A. Management will explain the regulations regarding the following: - 1) Leases and lease terms - 2) Security deposits - 3) Annual recertifications - 4) Unit inspections - 5) Community policies - Unit transfer policies - B. All adult household members will sign the Lease, Community Policies or House Rules, program-specific Authorization for Release of Information and related documents and addenda. - C. Social Security Number documentation must be provided for every household member, including Live-in Aides, and foster adults. - D. The applicant and Management will inspect the unit and sign the Move-In Inspection form either prior to Move-In or on Move-In day. - E. The applicant will pay the applicable Security Deposit. - F. The applicant will pay the rent for the first month, as set forth in the Lease. - G. The applicant will be given a copy of the Move-In Certification, Lease, Move-In Inspection form, Community Policies/House Rules, all other LIHTC-required forms and notices, and a receipt for the Security Deposit and first month's rent. - H. Beg Bug Screening